 Emilia Bergmark-Jiménez

-To be Born and to Give Birth
+To Be Born and to Give Birth

 Since 2021, Emilia Bergmark-Jiménez has been photographing births in Sweden, each with its own unique circumstances and process.
-Fotografiska's exhibition To be Born and to Give Birth shows birth in every stage, a journey into the most intimate space and greatest moment of humans, a place where everything changes and the clock restarts.
+Fotografiska's exhibition To Be Born and to Give Birth shows birth in every stage, a journey into the most intimate space and greatest moment of humans, a place where everything changes and the clock restarts.
 But it is also a journey into Emilia herself, a baptism through the amniotic fluid and a reckoning with the fear of birth, both er own fear and society's.
 A story about the existential aspect of delivering a child and about becoming and being human.

 Emilia’s life changed when she was hired to film and photograph a birth for an advertising campaign.
 Standing in the delivery room, she was overcome by memories from two years earlier, when she had given birth to her own child.
 The answers she had been searching for were there — in the room where children are born.
 That space, the people within it, and their stories became the beginning of her personal project Swedish Births, which has since led to this exhibition.